spautz/react-hibernate/packages/react-pauseable-containers/README.md

 # React-Pauseable-Containers

-**This package is in active development.
-Things will change rapidly, and it is not yet production-ready.
-Feedback is welcome.**

 Prevent subtrees from rerendering when their parent changes, or when certain context values change.

 Part of [React Hibernate](https://github.com/spautz/react-hibernate)